arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 If you would like to upgrade your board from 1.0 to 2.0, so that your network credentials are saved on the boards storage and so that the board can be updated via BLE.
 And If you have a board that is compatible with version 2.0 but have provisioned it previously with version 1.0, please follow the instructions in this section!

+### 1 Step Migration
+These steps will guide you to upgrade your board to Provisioning 2.0 and to provision it seamlessly.

 Go to the device page [here](https://app.arduino.cc/devices), if the board is on the list already please delete it.
 Then press the **+ DEVICE** button.

 ![Device page](assets/creating-new-device.png)